-At first glance, a School Library today looks much the same as a century ago: rows and rows of books.
-However, a second look reveals the influx of technology with desktop, laptop, and tablet computers.
+At first glance, a School Library today looks much as it did a century ago: rows and rows of books.
+But, a second look reveals the influx of technology with desktop, laptop, and tablet computers.
 By the turn of the millennium, computers and their associated digital applications significantly changed School Libraries.
 Nowhere is this more visible than with online subscription database services available through the Internet.

 Online subscription resources in K-12 schools began as add-ons to familiar print resources—digitized copies of encyclopedias, periodicals, biographies.
 They were costly, so most schools had only one, or maybe two.
 As online subscription services proliferated, they became affordable, and now are the primary reference resource in most secondary schools.
 Eventually service providers combined different types of reference into their own brand-name tools, so now a single resource can provide multiple forms of reference beyond what the tool’s common name would suggest.

-In my medium-sized district, our middle schools alone have access to nearly 50 different online subscription databases—4 encyclopedias, 9 periodical databases, and more than 30 specialty reference databases and e-books.
-Imagine that long list of resource names on a school webpage: teachers and students, pressed for time to find information, are too bewildered to determine which service to use for their information need, and the numerous features of each service make resource selection even more difficult for the intermittent user.
-It’s no wonder they become discouraged and simply type some search terms into Google.
+In my medium-sized district, our middle schools alone have access to more than 40 different online subscription services—4 encyclopedias, 9 periodical databases, and more than 30 specialty reference databases and e-books.
+Imagine being a student or teacher seeing that long list of resource names on a school webpage.
+They are too bewildered to determine which service to use for their information need, so it’s no wonder they become discouraged and simply type some search terms into Google.

 INTEGRATING ONLINE SUBSCRIPTION RESOURCES

-I treat online resources the same as the collection of print materials.
+I treat online resources the same as the print collection.
 I don’t introduce all the Dewey Subject books at once, but rather, each topical group as it applies to a classroom assignment.
 So also, I introduce online resources during subject area visits, focusing on features that fulfill the purpose of the library visit, avoiding others that do not.

 I use my Library Lesson Matrix to organize online resource lessons.
-Just as I began with one subject curriculum guide to identify a possible library lesson visit, I pick a single online subscription service for adding to my Matrix.
-I examine each feature to see how it works and which middle school curriculum need it can satisfy—that is, it provides the subject information needed and is suitable for the grade level.
-I record brand name and feature into the subject unit, then move on to the next feature.
-It takes time to go through all the services, but I become comfortable enough with each tool to correctly integrate it and teach it to students.
+Just as I examine each subject’s curriculum to identify a possible library lesson to enter into my Matrix, so also I examine each online subscription service.
+I utilize any trainings offered online and try out each feature to see which curriculum need it can satisfy and for which grade level.
+I record brand name and features into the subject units, then move on to the next online service.

 HOW I TEACH ONLINE SUBSCRIPTION SERVICES

-Carefully crafted Library Lessons, customized for each grade level, scaffolded throughout the school year, and aligned with classroom curriculum activities, help students (and teachers) become familiar with which online subscription resource feature to use for their information need.
-It takes a lot of time and curriculum savvy to create these lessons, but we can use them year after year for the same online services.
+Carefully crafted Library Lessons, customized for each grade level, scaffolded throughout the school year, and aligned with classroom curriculum activities help students (and teachers) become familiar with which online subscription resource feature to use for their information need.
+It takes time and curriculum savvy to create these lessons, but we can use them year after year for the same online services.

 WebQuests are my favorite way to introduce online subscription database services.
-Using the term “WebQuest” to introduce these online resources emphasizes to students that they are the first, best choice for gathering information online.
-My WebQuests are designed for a single class period, presenting just 3 different online tools and 1 or 2 features of each.
-Teachers appreciate this guided introduction to high-quality resources, and, because students respond on a printed or digital worksheet, there’s a visual daily grade for the class period.
+Using the term “WebQuest” to introduce our online resources emphasizes to students that they are the first, best choice to find information on the WorldWideWeb.
+Each of my WebQuests is designed for a single class period, presents just 3 different online tools with 1 or 2 features of each, and satisfies a particular classroom assignment.
+Teachers appreciate this guided introduction to high-quality resources that is integrated into their lessons, and, because students respond on a printed or digital worksheet, there’s a daily grade for the class period.